logicalschema/data608-treehealth-dash-sslee/README.md

 ## License

-This project is licensed under the [mit] License - see the LICENSE.md file for details
+This project is licensed under the [mit] License - see the LICENSE file for details

 ## Acknowledgments